 Energy Management System for Solar Plants in Andhra Pradesh — SLDC Compliance, Curtailment Logging and IPP Monitoring

 5 GW across Kurnool, Anantapur, and Kadapa — India’s most established large-scale solar belt.
 Structural AP SLDC curtailment.
 Persistent DISCOM payment delays.
-Predictive maintenance that converts emergency costs into planned ones.
+EnerCog delivers the energy management system Andhra Pradesh projects rely on to convert emergency O&M costs into planned ones.

 Andhra Pradesh has approximately 5 GW of installed solar capacity concentrated in the Kurnool, Anantapur, and Kadapa districts.
 The operating environment for solar IPPs here is among the most financially pressured in India — SLDC AP curtailment is structural and frequent, DISCOM payment delays are persistent, and every rupee of unplanned O&M cost is a liquidity event.
 EnerCog is the AI-powered energy management system built to protect the economics of solar plant operations in Andhra Pradesh.